Projects in North Macedonia

 Volunteers work with their colleagues to develop mission statements and strategic plans; increase the use and value of information technology; increase interaction, communication and networks between NGOs, municipalities, and local resources; and develop broader knowledge of project planning, implementation and evaluation.
 They also work on projects designed to motivate youth and promote tolerance and equal opportunities for underrepresented populations.

-Peace Corps North Macedonia implements the English and Inclusive Education program in collaboration of the Ministry of Education and Science of North Macedonia, as well as other agencies and organizations dedicated to improving educational opportunities.
+Peace Corps North Macedonia implements the English and Special Education program in collaboration of the Ministry of Education and Science of North Macedonia, as well as other agencies and organizations dedicated to improving educational opportunities.
 The program has two goals.
-One is designed to address English language learning of students, teachers and community members and improve teaching methodologies and practices, and the other is focused on improving inclusive education practices in the public schools.
+One is designed to address English language learning of students, teachers and community members and improve teaching methodologies and practices, and the other is focused on improving special education practices in the public schools.

-Goal 1: English education (TEFL)
+English Education (TEFL)

 Volunteers are assigned to collaborate with the local English teachers in primary and secondary schools.
 They demonstrate new teaching methodologies and activities, develop supplemental materials for English language classes, engage in team teaching to plan and present lessons, and make effective use of information technology and internet provided at schools.
 They also develop English language-centered extracurricular activities such as English clubs, drama clubs, and summer camps.